Ketamine-Assisted Psychotherapy (KAP)

 How does Ketamine-Assisted Psychotherapy work?

-I work with a medical team called Journey Clinical (JC), that provides medical assessment, prescription and followups.
+I work with a local clinician that provides medical assessment, prescription and followups.
 We’ll do the journey work together in a series of preparatory, guided journey and integration sessions.

-• You schedule an initial evaluation with a clinician from the Journey Clinical medical team via zoom.
+• You schedule an initial evaluation with a local clinician.
 They will go over your medical and psychiatric history with you, provide education on the treatment and determine if you are eligible for KAP.

 2. Preparatory Sessions: